raoul2000/bob-the-miner/docs/intro.md

 This was an easy one for Bob who is actually able to work much harder to try to satisfy your demand, but basically you get the idea :

 - the first argument is the place to digg (here a simple URL)
-- the second is the extraction plan (here a simple jquery-like selector)
+- the second is the extraction plan (here a simple CSS selector)

 At last, you may have noticed that when you ask Bob to work, he gives you back the [Promise](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Promise) that he will do his best, and nothing more (because you never know).
 If no problem occurs, the promise will be *resolved* with the data extracted by Bob, otherwise the promise will be *rejeced* with an error describing the problem.